AbinavRavi/AbinavRavi.github.io/about.md

 * For federated learning.
 I am following papers and using Pysyft to implement some stuff (Demo Coming soon)
 * I am following the course by Prof.Gautam Kamath on [Algorithms for Private data analysis](http://www.gautamkamath.com/CS860-fa2020.html)

-I am a master's student of Computational Science and Engineering at The Technical University of Munich.
+I was a master's student of Computational Science and Engineering at The Technical University of Munich.

 * Completed Master thesis on [Self Supervised Out of Distribution detection for Medical application](../resources/thesis.pdf) under the supervision of [Dr.Kim SeongTae](http://campar.in.tum.de/Main/SeongTae) at [CAMPAR](http://campar.in.tum.de/Chair/ResearchGroupCamp).
 * I have been selected as part of OpenMined research as a research engineer to work on project of Outlier robust aggregators for Federated learning.